 English Club.
 Preposition + Verb (-ing) Woodlands Literacy Zone - Interactive English Games - Classroom Materials » BEG Song Lessons.
 Have got and have - English Grammar Today - Cambridge Dictionary.
 Have got and have mean the same.

 Have got is more informal.
 We use have (got) here to refer to both verbs: I’ve got a terrible pain in my back.
+I have a terrible pain in my back. (more formal) They haven’t got a car.
 Because, but, or & so! - Kittys engelskoppgaver.
 Det er viktig å lære elevene å bygge ut de engelske setningene!